Armenia and Georgia

 A guided tour of Yerevan offers a glimpse of the Soviet past.
 We take a look at Armenian culture at the Cafesjian Centre for the Arts and Matenadaran.
 As one of the world’s oldest and richest book-depositories, it holds over 17,000 ancient manuscripts of culture and sciences.
 We also visit the Genocide Memorial and the museum dedicated to the victims.

 We continue to the Megerian Carpet Factory to learn about years-old traditions of Armenian carpet making and enjoy an Armenian lunch with a special culinary masterclass.
-We then visit the Sergei Parajanov Museum and History Museum.
+We then visit the Sergei Parajanov Museum.

 - Yerevan city tour with cooking masterclass (all day)

 Khor Virap Monastery was constructed over the dungeon that imprisoned patron saint Gregory the Illuminator.
 From here, you can admire the beauty of Mount Ararat - its snow-capped peak is said to be the resting place of Noah’s Ark.
 You may also be able to see the closed border between Turkey and Armenia, 20km away.

 Then in Echmiadzin we’ll see the cathedral.
 Reputed to be the first official Christian church in the world, it’s the spiritual centre of the Armenian people.
 It also includes the Cross of Armenian Unity, a charity founded to provide humanitarian assistance to orphans, and the chance to participate in carpet weaving or make Armenian dishes.

 UNESCO-listed Zvartnots Cathedral is our last stop.
 These fascinating ruins showcase a unique architectural style and their setting is grand too.

 - Visit Khor Virap Monastery, Echmiadzin Treasury Museum and Zvartnots Cathedral (all day)